 DNS TTL minimum value

-Set DNS TTL minimum value to a number larger than 0.
+Set your DNS TTL minimum value to a number larger than 0.
 Never set your DNS TTL to 0.
 The number 0 is not defined in the standard, and it may cause your DNS information to be ignored or rejected.

 3600 (1 hour) is a good minimum value.
 It is low enough for changes to take effect quickly, but not so low that the DNS servers get overloaded.